biorobotics/lab_website/README.md

 1. Make a fork of this repository
 2. Make a new branch with a descriptive name
+3. Take a look at the [example post](biorobotics.org/posts/example_post) which shows what can be done, including embedding videos and linking to other posts

 ## If you are making large changes: